FAQ’s about Access 180° High School Ministry:

 Service Team Member – Assist Project Coordinator in developing and coordinating service opportunities.
 Commitment: As determined by project needs

-Summer Mission Trip Chaperone – Adult to accompany participants on week long mission trip in summer 2017.
-Dates will be announced in January of 2017.
-Commitment: 4-6 pre-trip meetings, cost of trip and one-week travel time.
+Summer Mission Trip Chaperone – Adult to accompany participants on week long mission trip in summer 2018.
+Dates will be announced in January of 2018.
+Commitment: 1-2 pre-trip meetings, the cost of the trip and one-week travel time.
 Must be at least 21.

-Summer Mission Trip Participant – High school students spend one week in summer 2017 serving those in need.
-Dates will be announced in January 2017.
-Commitment: 4-6 pre-trip meetings, cost of trip and one-week of travel time.
+Summer Mission Trip Participant – High school students spend one week in summer 2018 serving those in need.
+Dates will be announced in January 2018.
+Commitment: 1-2 pre-trip meetings, the cost of the trip and one week of travel time.